tylerthomasallen/docs/src/pages/integrations/tune.md

 Ensure Branch is an enabled provider under your **Partners** in your TUNE dashboard.
 This should happen automatically, but to verify, click into the **Integrated Partners** section on your TUNE dashboard.
 From there, enter in Branch inside the search box, and click enable.

+In this section, click on **Attribution Settings**.
+You'll see a section called **Attribution Windows**.
+Ensure **Fingerprint Attribution Window** is set to 3 hours or more.
+If you have this disabled, events will not be attributed to Branch.

 ### Install discrepancies

 #### Capture the GAID and IDFA device identifiers